Indiana Jones and the Kingdom of the Crystal Skull: Design

-Spielberg and Janusz Kamiński, who has shot all of the director's films since 1993's Schindler's List, reviewed the previous films to study Douglas Slocombe's style.
+Spielberg and Janusz Kamiński, who has shot all of the director's films since Schindler's List, reviewed the previous films to study Douglas Slocombe's style.
 "I didn't want Janusz to modernize and bring us into the 21st century", Spielberg explained.
 "I still wanted the film to have a lighting style not dissimilar to the work Doug Slocombe had achieved, which meant that both Janusz and I had to swallow our pride.
-Janusz had to approximate another cinematographer's look, and I had to approximate this younger director's look that I thought I had moved away from after almost two decades."
-Spielberg also hired production designer Guy Hendrix Dyas after admiring his design work for Superman Returns.
-Spielberg did not want to fast cut action scenes, relying on his script instead for a fast pace, and had confirmed in 2002 that he would not shoot the film digitally, a format Lucas had adopted.
+Janusz had to approximate another cinematographer's look, and I had to approximate this younger director's look that I thought I had moved away from after almost two decades".
+Spielberg also hired production designer Guy Hendrix Dyas after admiring his design work for Superman Returns (2006).
+Spielberg did not want to fast cut action scenes, relying on his script instead for a fast pace, and had confirmed in 2002 that he would not shoot the film digitally, a format Lucas had adopted for Star Wars Episode II: Attack of the Clones (2002) and Star Wars Episode III: Revenge of the Sith (2005).
 Lucas felt "it looks like it was shot three years after Last Crusade.
 The people, the look of it, everything.
-You'd never know there was 20 years between shooting."
+You'd never know there was 20 years between shooting".
 Kamiński commented upon watching the three films back-to-back, he was amazed how each of them advanced technologically, but were all nevertheless consistent, neither too brightly or darkly lit.
+Stan Winston helped supervise the special effects that went into the designs of the interdimensional beings.

-While shooting War of the Worlds in late 2004, Spielberg met with stunt coordinator Vic Armstrong, who doubled for Ford in the previous films, to discuss three action sequences he had envisioned.
-However, Armstrong was filming The Mummy: Tomb of the Dragon Emperor during shooting of Kingdom of the Crystal Skull, so Dan Bradley was hired instead.
+While shooting War of the Worlds (2005) in late 2004, Spielberg met with the film's stunt coordinator and second unit director Vic Armstrong, who doubled for Ford in the previous films, to discuss three action sequences he had envisioned.
+However, Armstrong was busy filming second unit footage under Rob Cohen for The Mummy: Tomb of the Dragon Emperor (2008) during shooting of Kingdom of the Crystal Skull, so Dan Bradley was hired as second unit director instead.
 Bradley and Spielberg used previsualization for all the action scenes, except the motorcycle chase at Marshall College, because that idea was conceived after the animators had left.
-Bradley drew traditional storyboards instead, and was given free rein to create dramatic moments, just as Raiders of the Lost Ark second unit director Michael D. Moore did when filming the truck chase.
+Bradley drew traditional storyboards instead, and was given free rein to create dramatic moments, just as Michael D. Moore did when directing second unit for the original trilogy, such as the truck chase in Raiders of the Lost Ark.
 Spielberg improvised on set, changing the location of Mutt and Spalko's duel from the ground to on top of vehicles.

 The Ark of the Covenant is seen in a broken crate during the Hangar 51 opening sequence.
 Lucasfilm used the same prop from Raiders of the Lost Ark.
 Guards were hired to protect the highly sought-after piece of film memorabilia during the day of its use.
-A replica of the staff carried by Charlton Heston in The Ten Commandments was also used to populate the set to illustrate the hangar's history.
+A replica of the staff carried by Charlton Heston in The Ten Commandments (1956) was also used to populate the set to illustrate the hangar's history.